\'Etale fundamental groups of Kawamata log terminal spaces, flat sheaves, and quotients of Abelian varieties

-The classification of finite connected topological covering spaces of $X \setminus A$, \cite[Thm.~1.38]{Hatcher}, and the fact that any such cover can be given a uniquely determined complex structure that makes the covering map holomorphic and locally biholomorphic, \cite[§~1.3]{DethloffGrauert}, together establish a correspondence between isomorphism classes of locally biholomorphic covering maps $f°: Y° → X\setminus A$ and conjugacy classes of finite-index subgroups of $\what{π}_1(X \setminus A)$, by sending $f°$ to $(f°)_* \; \what{π}_1 \bigl(Y° \bigl)$.
+\begin{proof}[Proof of Proposition~\ref{prop:SteinTop}] The classification of finite connected topological covering spaces of $X \setminus A$, \cite[Thm.~1.38]{Hatcher}, and the fact that any such cover can be given a uniquely determined complex structure that makes the covering map holomorphic and locally biholomorphic, \cite[§~1.3]{DethloffGrauert}, together establish a correspondence between isomorphism classes of locally biholomorphic covering maps $f°: Y° → X\setminus A$ and conjugacy classes of finite-index subgroups of $\what{π}_1(X \setminus A)$, by sending $f°$ to $(f°)_* \; \what{π}_1 \bigl(Y° \bigl)$.

 In order to prove our claim, it therefore suffices to show that any locally biholomorphic holomorphic covering map $f°: Y° → X\setminus A$ can be uniquely extended to a holomorphic covering map $f : Y → X$, where $Y$ is a connected normal complex space.
 This however is a special case of \cite[Thm.~3.4]{DethloffGrauert}; for this, observe that the assumption made in \cite[Thm.~3.4]{DethloffGrauert} on the analyticity of $A ∪ B$ is automatically fulfilled in our setup, since the critical locus of the covering that we aim to extend is empty.\end{proof}